 Figure 1.1.1.
-Map of west Florida county regions used in the MRIP For-hire survey Figure 2.1.1.
-Structure of the management alternatives considered in Section A, Action 1 16 Figure 2.1.3.1.
-Diagram showing how the charter vessel quota would be calculated Figure 2.2.1.
+Diagram showing how the charter quota would be calculated, using a hypothetical division of the for-hire quota into headboat and charter quotas Figure 1.1.2.
+Map of west Florida county regions used in the MRIP For-hire survey 5 Figure 2.1.1.
 Example of a shareholder and vessel accounts.
 A) Permit-holder(s) is a company with one permit/vessel.
 Individual-level ownership information is shown below the company name.
-B) The permit-holder(s) are two individuals jointly owning multiple permits/vessels 33 Figure 2.2.3.1.
-Examples of share cap calculations
+B) The permit-holder(s) are two individuals jointly owning multiple permits/vessels 24 Figure 2.1.2.1.
+Example of an electronic tag with a detachable physical tag.
+The bar code could store information including vessel and permit number Figure 2.7.1.
+Examples of share cap calculations.